mper162/Myofascial-Pain-Project-/README.md

 In this UTE dataset, no phase data is available, so fat suppression is performed directly using a three-compartment model.
 Dixon water–fat separation is not required, as all components are accounted for within the multi-compartment fitting.

+MRI UTE Acquisition and Merged UTE----------------------------------------------------------------

+MRI UTE data were acquired at three different echo times (TEs).
+Therefore, merging the TE datasets is a critical initial step.
+The merged_ute volume serves as the primary input for subsequent processing.

 Preprocessing & Registration-------------------------------------------------------

 A muscle map is required for segmentation.